otteb/LearningReact9/README.md

 # LearningReact9
-Chapter 11 - The Component Lifecyle: Rendering, updating, and destroying
+Chapter 11 - The Component Lifecyle: Rendering, Updating, and Destroying